cloudfoundry/cli/plugin_examples/README.md

 ### Using Command Line Arguments

 The `Run(...)` method accepts the command line arguments and flags that you define for a plugin.

   See the [command line arguments example] (https://github.com/cloudfoundry/cli/blob/master/plugin_examples/echo.go) included in this repo.

+#### Global Flags
+There are several global flags that will not be passed to the plugin.
+These are:
+- `-v`: equivalent to `CF_TRACE=true`, will display any API calls/responses to the user
+- `-h`: will call `help` on your command

 ### Calling CLI Commands

 You can invoke CLI commands with `cliConnection.CliCommand([]args)` from within a plugin's `Run(...)` method.
 The `Run(...)` method receives the `cliConnection` as its first argument.

 The `cliConnection.CliCommand([]args)` returns the output printed by the command and an error.
 The output is returned as a slice of strings.
 The error will be present if the call to the CLI command fails.

 See the [calling CLI commands example](https://github.com/cloudfoundry/cli/blob/master/plugin_examples/call_cli_cmd/main/call_cli_cmd.go) included in this repo.

 ### Creating Interactive Plugins

 Because a plugin has access to stdin during a call to the `Run(...)` method, you can create interactive plugins.
 See the [interactive plugin example](https://github.com/cloudfoundry/cli/blob/master/plugin_examples/interactive.go) included in this repo.

 ### Creating Plugins with multiple commands